I Can't Say Goodbye

-"I Can't Say Goodbye" is the fourth single from Love Moves, the 1990 album by Kim Wilde.

-The single was released exclusively in the UK (the third UK single from the album).
+"I Can't Say Goodbye" is a song by British singer-songwriter Kim Wilde, released exclusively in the UK in December 1990 by MCA Records as the third UK single from her seventh album, Love Moves (1990).
+It is written by Wilde with her brother, Ricki Wilde who also produced it.
 The ballad, which featured backing vocals by Jaki Graham, was remixed and edited for the 7" and CD formats, whereas the original album version appears on the 12".
 The B-side was a megamix of some of Wilde's songs entitled "Sanjazz Megamix", an edit of which was used for the 7".